-Triggering a crisis in the Wycombe chair industry
+Triggering a Crisis in the Wycombe Chair Industry

 Researching the census returns for nineteenth-century Downley is a frustrating affair.
 Nothing comes up if one just enters ‘Downley’.
 We were ‘West Wycombe Enumeration District 10’ (or 16 or 5d, depending on the year) encompassing ‘Downley, Littleworth, Plomer Green, Plomer Hill& Henley Pitch’ from 1861.
 The challenges mount up: the 1871 census is almost illegible and has spelling errors; the 1881 one is faint; only a handful of houses are ever named (one in 1841, and five by 1891); and the first time a street is mentioned is 1891, and even then Chapel Street’s houses aren’t numbered.
 (It does make one wonder: Did no one get letters?
 Tax demands?
 Were exact addresses irrelevant?
 Did the postman just know where everyone lived?)